spack/spack/lib/spack/docs/pipelines.rst

 The short example provided above would result in the ``readline``, ``ncurses``, and ``pkgconf`` packages getting staged and built on the runner chosen by the ``spack-k8s`` tag.
-In this example, we assume the runner is a Docker executor type runner, and thus certain jobs will be run in the ``centos7`` container, and others in the ``ubuntu-18.04`` container.
+In this example, spack assumes the runner is a Docker executor type runner, and thus certain jobs will be run in the ``centos7`` container, and others in the ``ubuntu-18.04`` container.
 The resulting ``.gitlab-ci.yml`` will contain 6 jobs in three stages.
 Once the jobs have been generated, the